PetersGlory/frontend-v0-coder/README.md

-# Backend V0 Frontend
+# EaseArch Frontend

-A modern React-based web UI for the Backend V0 MVP - an AI-powered backend generator.
+A modern React-based web UI for the EaseArch MVP - an AI-powered backend generator.

 ## Features